This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Conservative sharp debridement (cutting within dead tissue): any staff member undertaking sharp debridement must work within their competencies and professional codes of conduct if undertaking sharp debridement.
 Podiatrists as part of their training obtain competencies in sharp debridement.
 Refer to employing organisations local policies, procedures and guidelines.

-Mechanical debridement: a recent addition to debridement products is Debrisoft® (see adjunct dressings and appliances) which is a soft pad that can be used to remove soft slough from the wound bed and also is useful in removing skin scale.
+Mechanical debridement: a recent addition to debridement products is Prontosan® (see adjunct dressings and appliances) which is a pad that can be used to remove soft slough from the wound bed and also is useful in removing skin scale.

 Biological debridement utilises fly maggots to ingest necrotic tissue.
 It is fast and effective, but advice must be sought from tissue viability before applying to ensure appropriate application.
 Maggots may be prescribed by supplementary prescribers under a Clinical Management Plan.